Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Lore/BaeCL_Isuga.md

   said timeframe
 - Isuga being desert city, whereas it always stayed on grasslands

+But, in the same time, it is considered as core resource for lore exploration.
 Hence, sources on Baedoor from **Baedoor Classic** are treated in specific scope:
 - Coherent aspects are used in lore
 - Incoherences related to historical events and climate are ignored (knowing my mindset from times of